crickbabs/BABS-ATACSeqPE/README.md

 The pipeline was developed by [Harshil Patel](mailto:harshil.patel@crick.ac.uk), [Philip East](mailto:philip.east@crick.ac.uk) and [Nourdine Bah](mailto:nourdine.bah@crick.ac.uk).

 The [NGI-RNAseq](https://github.com/SciLifeLab/NGI-RNAseq) pipeline developed by Phil Ewels was used a template for this pipeline.
 Many thanks to Phil and the team at SciLifeLab.
+The help, tips and tricks provided by Paolo Di Tommaso were also invaluable.
+Thank you!

 # ![The Francis Crick Institute](https://raw.githubusercontent.com/crickbabs/BABS-ATACSeqPE/master/docs/images/The_Francis_Crick_Institute_small_logo.png)